Table of Contents

 (Ah, where's any kind of liberalism today?)

-Part of the story of the DAFODIL Alliance was that its first action was a march/demonstration that started at the Tenderloin Mental Health Clinic in the old YMCA building on Golden Gate Street off Market and marched to City Hall and then to the offices of the community mental health services that funded our agency.
+Part of the story of the DAFODIL Alliance was that its first action, on June 24, 1977, just before the Gay Pride March of that year, was a march/demonstration that started at the Tenderloin Mental Health Clinic in the old YMCA building on Golden Gate Street off Market and marched to City Hall and then to the offices of the community mental health services that funded our agency.
 We got a Lesbian Brass Marching Band to lead the demonstration.

 It attracted so much attention that a HUGE crowd formed and followed us down the street.
 When this throng arrived at the mental health offices the openly gay but professionally discreet Director, Dr. Bill Goldman, climbed out and stood on a balcony outside his office window and agreed to give us everything we wanted.
 (Which was $60,000 for our clinic and a job in the Health Dept for a black lesbian mother named Pat Norman who was then working as a paraprofessional at the City's mental health unit called The Center for Special Problems--who has since become a major S.F. politician and social servant.)